Skip to main content

 • Quality Assurance

-The Professional Regulatory Board of Accountancy (BOA), pursuant to Republic Act No. 9298, is responsible for establishing and overseeing a quality assurance review system for auditors in the Philippines, while the Securities and Exchange Commission (SEC) is authorized to conduct quality assurance inspections of auditors of listed entities under the Securities Regulation Code and its implementing rules.
+The Board of Accountancy, pursuant to Republic Act No. 9298, is responsible for establishing and overseeing a quality assurance review system for auditors in the Philippines, while the Securities and Exchange Commission is authorized to conduct audit oversight inspections of external auditors of covered entities under the Securities Regulation Code and its implementing rules.
+Following the Supreme Court’s Resolution of January 28, 2025 in Securities and Exchange Commission v.
+1Accountants Party-List, Inc. et al., the authority of the Securities and Exchange Commission to accredit external auditors of covered entities was affirmed.

 Current Status: Partially Adopted